espressif/esp-pwsh-check/CONTRIBUTING.md

 ## Documentation and Maintenance

-- **Changelog:** `CHANGELOG.md` is generated automatically by `commitizen` from commit messages.
-No need to update `CHANGELOG.md` manually.
+- **Changelog:** `CHANGELOG.md`.
 Focus on informative and clear commit messages that end in the release notes.

 - **Documentation:** Regularly check and update the documentation to keep it current.